damusix/easy-app-storage/readme.md

 # Simple JSON local storage wrapper

 Why?
-Because semantic, simple, and non-clashing.
-I have yet to find anything that's easy, functional, and non-verbose, so I made this package.
+Because semantic, simple, no-deps, and non-clashing.
+I have yet to find anything that's easy, functional, and non-verbose at the same time, so I made this package.

-Supports namespaced keys.
-Package is distributed as-is, meant to be used in modern browsers, or in build tools that compile ES2017 or greater.
-Basically, if your node / transpiler supports spread operators, this package should be no problem.
+Features include namespacing and utiltiy functions such as `assign`, `each` and `map`.

 # Usage